GloriEvo/GloriEvo/README.md

 -~☆

 I am semi-verbal and won't always engage in conversation, sorry if this is boring.
 .
 4-ish months until I can be on the 18+ server, until then ONLY make suggestive jokes in party chat/whisper.
 It is extremely emberassing to be around people who do that in the public chat on the safe server(s).
 .
 Do not expect me to join your roleplay or respond in character automatically.
-You can still refer to me as the character I am cosplaying, just don't RP with me.
+You can still refer to me as the character I am cosplaying, but I will not RP.
 .
 read my straw pls ty

 ⤷ [READ ME](https://readme-wip.straw.page/) - still a WIP